sseefried/MacShady/README.md

 In order to have the shaders display I had

+## Design notes

+### The Cabal environment used to compile the effects

+1. I want this environment to come bundled with MacShady.app i.e. .o and .hi files are in there along with .conf files.
+2. The paths in these are absolute not relative.
+3. This will mean we have to patch the paths when installing the files.
+4. I also probably want to bundle GHC 7.6.3 with the MacShady.app too.

+An alternative.
+You installed MacShady.app and then you run a setup file which makes sure that GHC is installed and the right version of Cabal and then installs all the required packages.

 ## Problems overcome

 Q1.
 I had a torus displaying but it looked funny.
 First there was a circle